Freenove/Freenove_Ultimate_Starter_Kit_for_ESP32/docs/source/fnk0047/codes/C/7_Buzzer.rst

 Next, we will use an active buzzer to make a doorbell and a passive buzzer to make an alarm.

-How to identify active and passive buzzer?
+:combo:`red font-bolder:How to identify active and passive buzzer?`

 1. Usually, there is a label on the surface of active buzzer covering the vocal hole, but this is not an absolute judgment method.